 Depositor preference is manifest both in depositor priority on winding-up and in APRA's duty to exercise its powers within division 2 of the Banking Act in the interests of depositors.
 These are existing, longstanding provisions in the act.
-While depositor preference can mean disadvantage for other creditors, APRA's intervention powers, particularly the proposed new early intervention powers, also lessen the risks faced by such other creditors, both by reducing the likelihood of insolvency and by reducing the likelihood of insolvency and by increasing the options for resolution in the event of insolvency.
+While depositor preference can mean disadvantage for other creditors, APRA's intervention powers, particularly the proposed new early intervention powers, also lessen the risks faced by such other creditors, both by reducing the likelihood of insolvency and by increasing the options for resolution in the event of insolvency.

-CLERP 8 foreshadows that the Commonwealth will seek the views of the States and Territories on the exclusion of further types of entities under special insolvency frameworks, such as corporations whose business involves the provision of essential services.
+CLERP 8 foreshadows that the Commonwealth will seek the views of the States and Territories on the exclusion of further types of entities under special insolvency frameworks, such as corporations whose business involves the provision of essential services.49